 Modern Industrial Sector

 The second panel of the diagram shows the total product as well as the demand for labour (also marginal product) of the industrial sector.
-The demand curves shown in the diagram are the marginal product curves of industrial labour.
+Additionally, the demand curves shown in the diagram are the marginal product curves of industrial labour.
 Lewis assumed that the labour market in the modern sector is perfectly competitive, in which case the marginal product curves are the actual demand curve for labour.

 The total product curves in the industrial sector are shown by TPM(K1), TPM(K2) and TPM(K3) at different levels of capital (K1, K2 and K3).
 Lewis assumed that capitalists or the modern sector reinvest profits, which leads to capital accumulation.
 The total product curves shift upward because production shifts upwards with increasing capital stock.
-The marginal product of labour curves (or demand curves) are derived from these total product curves, at different levels of capital.
+The marginal product of labour curves (or demand curves) are also derived from these total product curves, at different levels of capital.

 The WM level of wages prevails in the modern sector and is higher than wages in the agriculture sector (WA).
 Because of higher wages, Lewis assumes that the supply of labour to the modern sector is perfectly elastic as surplus labour will shift from the agriculture sector.